ysengoku/42-ft_transcendence/front/doc/Router.md

 # Router class

+`Router` class is a simple front-end router that handles navigation in a single-page application (SPA), defining routes (URLs) and associating them with specific components (custom HTML tags), dynamically rendering content based on the current URL.

+## Key Features

+### Routes Management (addRoute):
+Routes can be registered by specifying a URL path and the component to render for that path.
+Supports both static routes (e.g., `/home`) and dynamic routes (e.g., `/user/:id`).

+### Dynamic Route Matching (matchDynamicRoute and extractParam):
+Dynamic routes include placeholders like `:id` that match parts of the URL dynamically.
+Extracts dynamic parameters (e.g., id=123 from /user/123) and passes them to components.

+### Rendering Components (renderComponent and renderDynamicComponent):
+Replaces the content of a `<div>` with `id="content"` with the specified component.
+For dynamic routes, extracted parameters are passed to the component.

+### Navigation (navigate):
+Updates the browser's URL without reloading the page and renders the appropriate component.

+### History and Link Handling (init and handleLinkClick):
+Listens for popstate events (triggered by the browser's back/forward buttons) to handle navigation changes.
+Captures clicks on internal `<a>` links (hrefs starting with /) to navigate without reloading the page.

 ## Define routes
 ```js
 // This function adds all routes to Map (collections of key-value pairs) named 'routes' in this class